 Frequently Asked Questions

 The Department of Music will accept credits for courses in music theory, aural skills, class piano, as well as ensembles, private lessons, and general music survey courses.
-Courses in music theory, aural skills, and class piano will be initially accepted as a general XX transfer equivalency until a placement exam has determined the correct course equivalency.
+Courses in music theory, aural skills, and class piano will be initially accepted as a general XX transfer equivalency until the core course equivalency assessments determine the correct course equivalency.
 Ensembles, private lessons, and survey courses will transfer according to admissions office guidelines and at the level in which it was earned.
 However, students must complete the minimum degree requirements in applied private lessons and ensembles at WWU regardless of the number of credits taken at another institution.

 Musical theater falls under the Department of Theatre & Dance.
 Please visit their website for more information.